Trading vs investing: what's the difference?

 Open an account

 Open an account with a relevant trading or investment provider – this could be a broker or an exchange.
-If you are interested in share dealing, CFD trading or spread betting, you can open an IG account in minutes and get access to thousands of markets.
+If you are interested in share trading, CFD trading, you can open an IG account in minutes and get access to thousands of markets.

 Build a trading plan